appium/appium/docs/en/drivers/ios-xcuitest.md

 ### Optional Setup

-Although not strictly required, we recommend installing FBSimulatorControl for better results.
+Although not strictly required, we recommend installing FBSimulatorControl for better handling of various iOS Simulator operations, such as: biometrics, geolocation setting and window focussing.

 ```
 # Get the Facebook Tap.